RomainLanglois/SLAE_x86/SLAE/assignment4/README.md

 print('Encoded shellcode ...')

 # Encode the shellcode in two steps:
-# First, use a XOR encoder
-# Then, use a NOT encoder
 for x in bytearray(shellcode):
 	# XOR encoder part
 	# 0xAA is the Byte used to encode